grafana/grafana/docs/sources/installation/docker.md

 You can install and run Grafana using the official Docker images.
 Our docker images come in two editions:

 **Grafana Enterprise**: `grafana/grafana-ent`

 **Grafana Open Source**: `grafana/grafana-oss`

-These editions are additionally available in two variants: Alpine and Ubuntu.
+Each edition is available in two variants: Alpine and Ubuntu.
+See below.

 This page also contains important information about [migrating from earlier Docker image versions](#migrate-from-previous-docker-containers-versions).